QianhuiWan/MethylationArray_Placenta/README.md

 ### RawDataFromGEO_408
 * Meta data (`GEOmeta.csv`) for all GEO samples from 13 studies
 * Raw IDAT files for all 408 samples (~3GB).
-These data were in GitHub, they can be downloaded from cloudstor (link:).
+These data were in GitHub, they can be downloaded from cloudstor link:https://cloudstor.aarnet.edu.au/plus/s/Rh1tOpGqDVaQBuN.

 ## Details of the quality control methods
 R codes for this method are in folder `RScript_PlacentaOutlierAnalyses` and `R_Functions`.